I. Director Qualification Standards

 The non-management directors of the Company shall meet periodically at regularly scheduled executive sessions without management.
-The Chairman of the Nominating and Corporate Governance Committee shall preside at such meetings.
+The Independent Presiding Director shall preside at such meetings.

 The Compensation Committee will review and make recommendations to the Board with respect to the compensation of directors.
 In general, compensation will consist of a combination of equity to align the interests of the directors with the long-term interests of the shareholders and cash to compensate the directors for their service.

 After five years of service on the Board, the non-management directors are expected to own Company common stock with a market value of at least five times the base annual director fee.
 Ownership may be held directly or indirectly, and may include shares held by a spouse or children.